Strength

 the lift:

-- Has the lifter centered the bar firmly on the back and
+- Has the lifter centred the bar firmly on the back and

 - Is the lifter in an upright standing position and not

-low bar position causes the athlete to bend forward in order to keep the bar
+low bar position causes the athlete to bend forward to keep the bar

-centered over the balance point of their body
+centred over the balance point of their body?

 - Is the head flexed forward or extended slightly upward,